By God

-By God was the third album released by Christian metal group Disciple in 2001.
-It was a dual-disc; the second disc was a bonus disc for the buyer to give "to someone who needs it...".
+By God is the third album by Christian metal group Disciple, released in 2001.
+It is a dual-disc; the second disc was a bonus disc for the buyer to give "to someone who needs it...".
 The album has been remastered and re-released just like the last album (This Might Sting a Little).
 The cover was changed to a different style.